IBM/istio101/workshop/exercise-4/README.md

     ```
 2. In your browser, go to `http://127.0.0.1:16686`
 3. From the **Services** menu, select either the **guestbook** or **analyzer** service.
-4. Scroll to the bottom and click on **Find Traces** button to see traces
+4. Scroll to the bottom and click on **Find Traces** button to see traces.

 #### Grafana